-Most recruiters realise that people’s friends or family write many recommendations on LinkedIn and do you know what, good luck to them.
+Most recruiters realize that people’s friends or family write many recommendations on LinkedIn and do you know what, good luck to them.
 Just be aware that an interviewer may print off your recommendations and ask you in your interview how you know ‘Aimee Bateman’ and when did you work together?
 Talk to me about that?
 If you don’t give a genuine answer then it may be clear that you are ‘blagging’ a little.
-I personally have never done this at interview, but I do know interviewers who have.
+I personally have never done this at an interview, but I do know interviewers who have.

 Recommendations that DON’T stand out